loremol/ecommerce-django/README.md

 A sample client can be accessed from this [Github Page](https://loremol.github.io/ecommerce-client/).
 This is its [corresponding repository](https://github.com/loremol/ecommerce-client).
 ## Troubleshooting
 Cloning the repo back to my machine I encountered an error with carriages.
 If the docker ENTRYPOINT doesn't seem to be found try setting this on git: `git config --global core.autocrlf input`.
+After, clone again the repo and try again.

 # Endpoints
 The following list provides an overview of the available endpoints: